ValentaCodes/Tech-blog/README.md

 ## **Description**

-  A simple web app that allows developers to publish articles and comment on other developers posts as well.
+  A simple web app that allows developers to publish articles and comment on other developers blog posts.

 ## **Tools**

-  JavaScript, Express, MySQL
+  JavaScript, Express, MySQL, Sequelize, Handlebars, HTML/CSS

 ## **Motivation**

-  To build my first full-stack webpage using authentication and cookies.
+  To build my first full-stack webpage using authentication, cookies, and Handlebars.

 ## **Installation**